19 Winter Olympic storylines we're watching (they're not just about sports)

 1. Iconic American women are chasing comebacks

 Legendary American athletes — many of them women — across multiple sports are returning to the Olympic stage after years away.
-They may include Lindsey Vonn, who retired as the winningest female skier in history in 2019 but returned to competition after a partial knee replacement in 2024.
-She qualified for the Games at age 41 amid a triumphant World Cup season, but hurt her knee in a crash just a week before the opening ceremony.
+They could include Lindsey Vonn, who retired as the winningest female skier in history in 2019 but returned to competition after a partial knee replacement in 2024.
+She qualified for the Games at age 41 amid a triumphant World Cup season, though her participation was cast into doubt when she crashed during a competition a week before the opening ceremony.
+She still plans to compete — in at least her first race — despite a ruptured ACL, calling it her "most dramatic" comeback in a career full of them.
 Figure skater Alysa Liu reversed her teenage retirement and now brings a 2025 world title and renewed love of the sport to her second Olympics.
 Another former teenage phenom, halfpipe snowboarder Maddy Schaffrick, clinched a spot in her first Olympics at age 31, over a decade after retiring from burnout in 2015.
 And Alpine skier Breezy Johnson is aiming for redemption on the same Cortina slopes that destroyed her knee and her last Olympic dreams just weeks before she was set to compete in Beijing in 2022.

 -Rachel Treisman